void-linux/void-packages/Manual.md

   distfile, as it would be used with `go get`.
 For example, GitHub's `hub` program has the import path `github.com/github/hub`.
 This variable is required.
-- `go_package`: A space-separated list of import paths of the packages that should be built.
+- `go_package`: Space-separated list of import paths of the packages that should be built.
 Defaults to `go_import_path`.
 - `go_get`: If set to yes, the package specified via `go_import_path` will be downloaded with `go get`.
 Otherwise, a distfile has to be